nshmdayo/github-copilot-sample/.github/instructions/infrastructure.instructions.md

 # Infrastructure Instructions - AWS with Terraform

-## プロジェクト概要
+## Project Overview
-Web TodoアプリのインフラをAWSでTerraformを使用してIaC（Infrastructure as Code）として管理します。
+Manage the infrastructure for a Web Todo application on AWS using Terraform as IaC (Infrastructure as Code).

-## 技術スタック
+## Technology Stack
 - **Cloud Provider**: AWS
 - **IaC Tool**: Terraform 1.5+
 - **Container Orchestration**: AWS ECS with Fargate